enribd/choose-your-own-it-readventure/mkdocs/docs/learning-paths/software-architecture.md

 The following paths are opened to you now, choose wisely:

+- [CI/CD :construction:](/learning-paths/cicd): Automation is key to improve quality and shorten software releases.
+Read all about continuous integration and delivery principles, master the tools and learn the bases that will make you be more effective and efficient.
 - [Microservices :construction:](/learning-paths/microservices): Study the pinnacle of distributed systems architectures, learn its tenets, and foremost, when and how to implement it.